abinit/abinit/doc/tutorial/eph4isotc.md

 a Fourier interpolation done starting from a 4x4x4 $\qq$-mesh can capture all the fine details.
 -->

-This is clearly seen if we compare the phonon bands computed with a 4x4x4 and a 6x6x6 ab-iniiot $\qq$-mesh.
+This is clearly seen if we compare the phonon bands computed with a 4x4x4 and a 6x6x6 ab-initio $\qq$-mesh.
 Also in this case, we can automate the process by using the `ddb` command of the |abicomp| script that takes in input an arbitrary list of DDB files, calls *anaddb* for all the DDB files and finally compare the results: